JanSharp/phobos/README.md

 # Running Phobos

-Download the zip for your platform from the GitHub Releases, extract all files and run it using this command in your command line or terminal:
+Download the zip for your platform from the GitHub Releases, extract all files and run it using this command in your command line or terminal:\
+(If your OS blocks the executable for security reasons either allow them to run in properties (on windows) or preferences (on osx/macOS), or use your own Lua and LuaFileSystem binaries with the raw Phobos package)
 ```
 ./lua -- main.lua -h
 ```